 OPTN policy has never included provisions on how an OPO should allocate kidneys en bloc, or which kidneys qualify for en bloc allocation.
 Policy 8.6.
-Double Kidney Allocation does not cover en bloc kidneys, because although they fit the general definition of double kidneys, in that en bloc describes utilization of two kidneys from the same donor, clinically, en bloc kidneys do not meet the criteria in that policy.
+Double Kidney Allocation does not cover en bloc kidneys, because although they fit the general definition of dual kidneys, in that en bloc describes utilization of two kidneys from the same donor, clinically, en bloc kidneys are from very small donors that do not meet the criteria in that policy.
 For example, en bloc kidney donors would not meet the age threshold or history of longstanding diabetes mellitus or hypertension currently outlined in Policy 8.6.
 Less than two percent of all kidney transplants are en bloc kidney transplants.
 11 However, frequent requests to define an allocation algorithm for en bloc kidneys prompted the Committee to develop a policy.